1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 mountPath: <path>

 - Mountpath is the path where the configuration file will lie inside your container.
-Path is important for those services that look at configuration files at a certain location.
+The path is important for those services that look at configuration files at a certain location.
 Look at this job to understand volumes in more detail.

 ConfigMaps and Kubernetes Pods